mnbuhl/Ease/README.md

-# Eaze
+# Ease

-Eaze is a project starting point for building web applications using React or Vue, but without the hassle of frontend state management thanks to Inertia.js.
+Ease is a project starting point for building web applications using React or Vue, but without the hassle of frontend state management thanks to Inertia.js.

 The template is pre-configured with ASP.NET Core Identity, Entity Framework Core,